Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Introduction

 \begin{remark} We remark that the $\inf$ in the definition of the discrete Wasserstein distance can be replaced by $\min$ (see \cite{Erbar2012}).
 In other words, we can always find a geodesic connecting two arbitrary discrete probability measures. \end{remark} \nc

 We now consider two examples that illustrate the notions introduced before.
 The first example is related to the work in \cite{gigmaas} and can be interpreted as a discrete model for local geometry.
-The second example is used in Section 2 and can be interpreted as a discrete model for non-local geometry.
+The second example is used in Section 2 and can be seen as a discrete model for fully non-local geometry.